jeskodes/word-scramble/README.md

     <img width="60%" src="documentation/wordle-research.png">
 </p>
 <br>

-##### Tutorial Research:
+##### Tutorial Research and Development:

-- I searched for Javacript word scramble tutorials to develop my knowlege of JavaScript and which included some of the features I'd like to have in the game.
+- I searched for Javacript word scramble tutorials to develop my knowlege of JavaScript and which included the basic features targeted in the game.
+- A large part of the functionality of Animal Scramble is based on initially following a tutorial by Laurence Svekis: [JavaScript Create 5 Fun Word Games by Laurence Svekis](https://www.udemy.com/course/javascript-games/learn/lecture/22686281?start=120#content).
 - Lots of websites provide an initial short summary of the workshop/courses on cards.
 There are links to see the full details of the course.
 - Social proof in the form of reviews is popular - usually nearer the end of the page.
 - Styling tends to be minimal with: